HonOyefeso/HonOyefeso/README.md

 - 👋 Hi, I’m @HonOyefeso
 - 👀 I’m interested in making softwares
 - 🌱 I’m currently learning as a beginner on ALX Africa
-- 💞️ I’m looking to collaborate on any project enough to make me gtiw and stand
+- 💞️ I’m looking to collaborate on any project enough to make me grow and stand
 - 📫 How to reach me ( +2349071215952) via WhatsApp

 <!---